-To a certain extent, your scores will be judged in comparison to those of your peers.
+To a certain extent, your scores are judged in comparison to those of your peers.
 Why is where you live important?
-Most colleges will evaluate their admissions pools geographically: in-state and out-of-state, by region, etc. In some states, average ACT scores are higher; in others, they’re lower.
-We can anticipate PreACT scores mirroring this pattern.
+Most colleges evaluate their admissions pools geographically: in-state and out-of-state, by region, etc. In some states, average ACT scores are higher; in others, they’re lower.
+PreACT scores mirror this pattern.
 Depending on where you live, average scores may be between 19 and 22, going as high as 24 in certain states, like Massachusetts.

 Scores by School

 A good ACT score for Yale will not necessarily be the same as a good ACT score for less competitive schools.
-None of these schools will take your PreACT score into consideration, though this score can tell you how much work you’ll have to do before taking the ACT to get the score you want for these schools.
+None of these schools will take your PreACT score into consideration during the admissions process, though this score can tell you how much work you’ll have to do before taking the ACT to get the score you want for these schools.

 A Final Note

-With all of that said, though, remember: a good score on the PreACT is the score that helps you: the score that inspires and encourages you to study what you need to in order to get the score you want to on the ACT and add another plus to your admissions file.
-Good luck as you go forth, PreACT pioneers!
+With all of that said, though, remember: a good score on the PreACT is the score that helps you–the score that inspires and encourages you to study what you need to in order to get the score you want to on the ACT and add another plus to your admissions file.
+Good luck as you go forth, PreACT test takers!